 The goal of achieving 10 to 15 degrees Celsius for 10 minutes is simply a guideline for otherwise completely healthy individuals.
 Increasing the temperature of the water or shortening the amount of time that you spend sitting in your ice bath may be what you need to do.
 You will still feel the positive effects.
 The main thing to keep in mind is to not compare yourself to the way another person is using their ice bath.
 Do what is best for you!

 Ice Barrel: Easy to Manage for all the Benefits of Cold Water Immersion Therapy

 Our product here at Ice Barrel makes it easy for you to gain all of the benefits that ice baths have to offer.
 Our product is designed to make it easy to achieve your target temperature, adjust it if needed, and maintain it.
-If you would like to try an ice bath, purchasing a product that has a singular focus on providing the benefits of cold water immersion therapy is the time-efficient, cost-effective strategy to achieving this goal.
+If you would like to try an ice bath, purchasing a product that has a singular focus on providing the benefits of cold water immersion therapy is the time-efficient, cost-effective strategy for achieving this goal.

 Jan 10, 2022

 Ice baths are a great way to rest and recharge after workouts, but they’re not just for athletes.
 A cold…